seenthattinker/demo/audit.md

 development work undertaken in Canada.

-It must be with respect to one of the eight categories of work listed below
+It must be with respect to one of the eight categories of work listed below:

 - engineering;
 - design;